evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 #### Known problems

 Some users had problems with the **auto pairing** feature of the plugin (in old versions).
-If your pwnagotchi should not make an effort to connect to your bluetooth device after a few minutes, there is a chance that this can be fixed by do the pairing manually.
+If your pwnagotchi should not make an effort to connect to your bluetooth device after a few minutes, there is a chance that this can be fixed by doing the pairing manually.
 To do this, put your phone in *discoverable mode*.
 On your pwnagotchi, run `sudo bluetoothctl` and once in the bluetooth-shell, type `scan on`.
 That will scan the environment for nearby bluetooth devices.
 Pick the mac of your phone and type `pair <mac>` and `trust <mac>`.
 In short time (maybe not immediately) you will be prompted on the phone to allow connection from your pwnagotchi hostname.